Samcode-16/Dasara-Mitra/README.md

 2.  **Install dependencies**
     ```bash

-        > Deploying on Vercel?
-The repository also ships with `api/assistant.js`, a serverless version of the Gemini proxy.
-Just set the same environment variables in the Vercel dashboard and the chatbot will call `/api/assistant` automatically.

     npm install
     ```

+    > Deploying on Vercel?
+The repo includes `api/assistant.js`, a serverless Gemini proxy.
+Add the same environment variables in the Vercel dashboard and the frontend will call `/api/assistant` automatically.

 3.  **Configure Environment Variables**
     | :---------------------------- | :---------------------------------------------------- |